-Judges typically order restitution as a condition of another sentence such as incarceration or probation, although it is possible to receive a sentence of restitution on its own.
+Judges typically order restitution as a condition of another sentence such as incarceration or probation, although it is possible to receive a sentence of restitution on its own as an alternative sentence.
 States and the federal government have statutes that determine who can receive restitution and how judges can determine the amount that defendants will have to pay.
 For more information on how restitution works where you live, contact an attorney in your local jurisdiction.

 Restitution vs. Fines